jtwirly/solarpanelfaultdetection/README.md

 This implementation shows students how to:
 - Train a custom image classification model using Google Teachable Machine
-- Deploy a machine learning model in a user-friendly web interface
+- Deploy a deep learning model in a user-friendly web interface
 - Process both single and batch images for real-world applications
 - Handle multiple classification categories with confidence scoring